 I was able to skip the waiting period and got a pretty bottle with a label already on it.
 But, starting from scratch is really so easy, I knew I had to tell you all about it.
 And, more importantly, why we should really ALL be doing this.

 Let’s Chat About Vanilla

 It probably doesn’t surprise you that Vanilla is the second most expensive flavoring behind saffron.
 If you bake…well ever…you’ve purchased a bottle of vanilla extract.
 They’re pricey, but necessary.
-It’s certainly on my Pantry Staples list.
 It goes in everything, and with good reason.
 Vanilla contains over 200 different chemical compounds that all combine to make that addictive, warm, rich flavor and scent.
 It’s a powerful bean.

 It’s also incredibly labor intensive to produce, and only comes from a few select places in the world.
 Today, most of our vanilla comes from Indonesia and Madagascar, where they hand pollinate the flowers before ever starting the months long process of curing the pods.
 It’s really no surprise that by the time McCormick’s gets their extract on shelves, it’ll cost you $12 for a couple ounces.

 If by the end of this post you’ve decided that this (incredibly easy) process is still not for you, I want to talk about the temptation of imitation vanilla extract.